Searching ...

 How Taxes work in Florida

-Property taxes are due the following March 31.
-Florida homeowners can receive up to 4% off their tax bill by paying early.
-If the tax payment is late, the local collector sets a Tax Certificate on that property that is sold to investors or debt collectors.
+Property taxes are due March 31.
+Florida owners of property can receive up to 4% off their tax bill by paying early.
+If the tax payment is late, the local collector sets a Tax Certificate on that property, which is sold to investors or debt collectors.

 Florida’s Department of Revenue verifies that the information from each local government is accurate, approves its budget, and ensures the taxing rates comply with Florida Truth-in-Millage (TRIM) requirements.
 One TRIM benefit is it limits the maximum millage rate based on the per capita Florida personal income.
 In 2019, the maximum millage rate was 1.0339.

-To calculate your Florida property taxes, you will need to know the following:
+To calculate your Florida property taxes, or conduct a property tax assessment, you will need to know the following:

 • The assessed value of your property